sanderveldhuis/aurorahome/doc/technical/status-manager.md

 # Status Manager

 A Status Manager keeping track of all application statusses, i.e.:

 * _Application type_: either `worker` or `shellydevice`
 * _Application health_: either `starting`, `running`, or `instable`
 * _Application status details_: additional detailed runtime information (optional)

+## Static configuration

+The Status Manager can be configured, before compilation, with static configuration values.
+These values are available in the `status` element in the `glconfig.json` configuration file:

+* _interval_: the interval in milliseconds of status reporting by the helper class, see next section.
+* _validity_: the time in milliseconds a status remains valid after the last received status reporting.
+* _cleanup_: the interval in milliseconds after which the Status Manager will cleanup its list of statusses to prevent overflooding memory.

 ## Status reporting